btshft/ProjectPack/README.md

 # Installation
 Tool can be installed from [NuGet](https://www.nuget.org/packages/btshft.pack-project/) as
 ```
-dotnet tool install --global btshft.pack-project --version 1.0.0-preview.2
+dotnet tool install --global btshft.pack-project --version 1.0.0-preview.3
 ```

 # Usage

-The program call is the same as the [dotnet pack](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-pack), except for a few extra arguments.
+The program call is the same as the [dotnet pack](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-pack), except for a few extra cases descibed below.

 ```
 dotnet pack-project <project-dir> <args>